Vyral/base-template/_posts/2024-09-13-charleston-housing-update-inventory-up-16-prices-up-12.md

 title: 'Charleston Housing Update: Inventory Up 16%, Prices Up 12%'
 date: 2024-09-13 07:00:00
 tags:
+excerpt: >-
-excerpt: Learn how rising inventory and prices affect Charleston's market.
+  Discover how a 16% increase in inventory and a 12% rise in home prices impact Charleston's real estate market.
 enclosure:
 pullquote: >-
   Inventory has increased by 16%, and home prices are up 12%—every showing